Orange Goblin: History

 In March 2013, Orange Goblin released A Eulogy for the Fans: Orange Goblin Live 2012.
 The CD/DVD package included the band's complete performances at Bloodstock Festival on 11 August 2012 and Hellfest in France on 15 June 2012.
 In October 2014, the band released the studio album Back from the Abyss through Candlelight Records.

 In December 2015, the band undertook a 13-date 20th anniversary tour of the United Kingdom.
 In December 2016, singer Ben Ward received national media coverage in the UK for setting up a JustGiving campaign aiming to raise money for the staff of music publisher TeamRock who were laid off when the company went into administration.
 As part of the fundraising effort, Orange Goblin played a gig at the Black Heart in Camden, London on 5 January 2017 with all proceeds going to the campaign.

 Orange Goblin's ninth studio album, The Wolf Bites Back, was released in June 2018.
 In October 2020, bassist Martyn Millard announced his amicable retirement from the band; he was replaced in mid-2021 by Harry Armstrong.
 The band's first new album in six years, Science, Not Fiction, was released on 19 July 2024.

 On 22 January 2025, the band announced their intention to split-up by the end of their 30th anniversary tour.
-Their final tour will take place in December across the UK and Ireland, with the final show taking place on 17 December 2025 at the O2 Kentish Town Forum in London.
+Their final tour took place in December across the UK and Ireland, with the final show taking place on 17 December 2025 at the O2 Kentish Town Forum in London.